 Gregg Marshall, Ph.D., RRT, RPSGT, RST, FAARC

-The Texas State University Respiratory Care Program offering the Entry-Level Bachelor of Science in Respiratory Care degree on the Round Rock campus in Round Rock, Texas campus are accredited by the Commission on Accreditation for Respiratory Care (http://www.coarc.com).
+The Texas State University Respiratory Care Program offers the Entry-Level Bachelor of Science in Respiratory Care degree on the Round Rock campus in Round Rock, Texas and is accredited by the Commission on Accreditation for Respiratory Care (http://www.coarc.com).

 Commission on Accreditation for Respiratory Care (CoARC)